Tracking everything isn't personalisation, it's invasive and creepy. Discover where to draw the line between helpful personalisation and surveillance.

 Don't infer sensitive information.
 Don't manipulate based on profiling.
 Don't share data without permission.
 Respect user autonomy.

 Users increasingly prefer businesses that respect their privacy.
-Ethical personalisation becomes a competitive advantage.
+Ethical personalisation is a competitive advantage.

 Audit your personalisation practices.
 Ask: